-The data sheet "Data Sheet SmartMX2 family P60x040/052/080, Secure highperformance smart card controller" [9] contains a functional description and guidelines for the use of the security functionality, as needed to develop Security IC Embedded Software.
-The documents "Product data sheet addendum: SmartMX2 family, Chip Health Mode (CHM), NXP Semiconductors" [20] and "Product data sheet addendum: SmartMX2 family, Post Delivery Configuration (PDC), NXP Semiconductors" [19] contain description and guidelines in addition to [9] for Chip Health Mode and Post Delivery Configuration.
-"Product data sheet addendum: SmartMX2 family, Firmware Interface Specification (FIS), NXP Semiconductors" [21] includes a description of the Firmware Interface.
+The data sheet "Product Data Sheet SmartMX2 family P60D080/144 and P60C080/144, Secure high performance smart card controller, NXP Semiconductors, Business Unit Identification" [9] contains a functional description and guidelines for the use of the security functionality, as needed to develop Security IC Embedded Software.
+The documents "Product data sheet addendum: SmartMX2 family, Chip Health Mode (CHM), NXP Semiconductors" [18] and "Product data sheet addendum: SmartMX2 family, Post Delivery Configuration (PDC), NXP Semiconductors" [17] contain description and guidelines in addition to [9] for Chip Health Mode and Post Delivery Configuration.
 The instruction set of the CPU is described in "Instruction Set for the SmartMX2 family, Secure smart card controller" [10].
-The manual "NXP Secure Smart Card Controller P60x040/052/080VC Guidance and Operation Manual" [11] describes aspects of the program interface and the use of programming techniques to improve the security.
-The wafer and delivery specification "SmartMX2 family P60x/040/052/080 VC Wafer and delivery specification, NXP Semiconductors, Business Unit Identification" [12] describes physical identification of the TOE and the secure delivery process.
+The manual "NXP Secure Smart Card Controller P60x080/P60x144VA Guidance and Operation Manual" [11] describes aspects of the program interface and the use of programming techniques to improve the security.
+The wafer and delivery specification "SmartMX2 family P60D080/144 VA and P60C080/144 VA Wafer and delivery specification, NXP Semiconductors, Business Unit Identification" [12] describes physical identification of the TOE and the secure delivery process.
 The whole documentation shall be used by the developer to develop the Security IC Embedded Software.